 The Charter School provides pension benefits for its employees through a qualified defined contribution 403(b) retirement plan administered by a third party.
+In a defined contributions plan, benefits depend solely on amounts contributed to the plan plus investment earnings.
+Provisions of the plan allow for employees to contribute up to the statutory limits set by the Internal Revenue Code.
+Plan provisions and contribution requirements are established and may be amended by the board members of the Charter School.
+There is no unfunded past service liability.
 The Charter School contributes, at its discretion, an amount equal to 5% of eligible compensation for employees with more than two years of service.
-Employer contributions for the years ended June 30, 2016 and 2015 totaled \$132,614 and \$138,308, respectively.
+Employer contributions for the years ended June 30, 2017 and 2016 totaled \$138,254 and \$132,614, respectively.